AndyObtiva/garderie_rainbow_daily_agenda/README.md

 ## Copyright

-Logo is property of [Garderie Rainbow](https://www.garderierainbow.com/) Montreal.
+Logo and code is property of [Garderie Rainbow](https://www.garderierainbow.com/) (Montreal), and may not be copied, reused, distributed, or sold.

-Copyright (c) 2020 Andy Maleh.
-See [LICENSE.txt](LICENSE.txt) for further details about code copyrights.
+Copyright (c) 2020 Garderie Rainbow (Montreal).
+See [LICENSE.txt](LICENSE.txt) for further details.

 --